 They starve themselves of nourishment to be thin like the women they see in magazines and on TV.
 They want the same recognition, fame, and wealth.
 Without being aware of what is happening, a young woman’s desire to be accepted pushes her to find ways to make her visually attractive.

-This is the devil’s destructive loop: Women strive to be more attractive and men’s visual nature drives them sexually, and of course, the porn industry feeds this horrible destructive loop.
-Men addicted to porn do not value women as human beings; rather, the woman’s value is determined by fantasies created through visual sex.
+This is the devil’s destructive loop: Women strive to be more attractive and men’s visual nature drives them sexually, and of course, the pornography industry feeds this horrible destructive loop.
+Men addicted to pornography do not value women as human beings; rather, the woman’s value is determined by fantasies created through visual sex.

-Many rapists have confessed that their addiction to porn led them to violently acquire sexual satisfaction.
-The devil creates sexual desire in men through porn, then he taunts the passions of these men by putting beautiful women before them, and the result is predatory violence.
+Many rapists have confessed that their addiction to pornography led them to violently acquire sexual satisfaction.
+The devil creates sexual desire in men through pornography, then he taunts the passions of these men by putting beautiful women before them, and the result is predatory violence.
 Many women today do not have a healthy self-esteem.

 You correctly observed that many of your lovers considered sex a game.
 A male typically cares more about sex than about the woman who participates with him.
 The male drive for sex enables him to “move on” to other sexual conquests whenever physical relationships become complicated (that is, when the relationship becomes emotionally involved).
 You have admitted in your letter that “love, joy, and peace” did not come through numberless sexual partners.